-The educational process provides a remedies-based approach specific to the circumstances of the incident, but does not make a determination as to whether a policy has been violated.
+The educational process provides a remedies-based approach specific to the circumstances of the incident but does not make a determination as to whether a policy has been violated.
 This process does not involve a written report.
-This approach allows the university to tailor responses to the unique facts and circumstances of an incident, particularly in cases where there is not a broader threat to individual or campus safety.
+This approach allows the university to tailor responses to the unique facts and circumstances of an incident, particularly in cases where there is not a broader threat to an individual or campus safety.
 In these cases, OIEC may do one or more of the following when appropriate:

 - Determine supportive measures available to the complainant that do not punish or penalize the person accused of the misconduct.

 - Provide a remedies-based resolution tailored to the circumstances to help prevent the behavior from continuing.

 - Provide targeted and/or broad-based educational programs or training.

 - If the respondent is a student, OIEC may notify Student Conduct and Conflict Resolution.